kishan-shopify/dev-kishan/README.md

 - 👋 Hi, I'm expert in shopify,Shopify Plus, React, WordPress, CI and Wix Development as well Designing.
 - 👀 I’m interested in Coding.
 - 🌱 I’m currently learning Phython and ROR.
-- 💞️ I’m looking to collaborate on a peoject,Company and Agency.
+- 💞️ I’m looking to collaborate on a project,Company and Agency.
 - 📫 How to reach me Email me:-kvarmora1@gmail.com or call me on +919824216959

 <!---